rinapachkale/WAFMS-Project/README.md

 ## Backend (Node.js) ##

 ## Frontend (React.js) ##
-For frontend we used React.js.
+For the frontend we used React.js.
 React is a free and open-source front-end JavaScript library for building user interfaces based on components.
 It is maintained by Meta and a community of individual developers and companies.
 React can be used to develop single-page, mobile, or server-rendered applications with frameworks like Next.js.

 To create a new React app, follow these steps:

 1. **Install Node.js and npm:** Ensure you have Node.js (which includes npm, the Node Package Manager) installed on your computer.
-2. **Create a New React App:** Open your terminal or command prompt and run the following commands in same order to create a new React app using Create React App (a popular tool to set up a new React project):
+2. **Create a New React App:** Open your terminal or command prompt and run the following commands in the same order to create a new React app using Create React App (a popular tool to set up a new React project):

 Firstly, check <u> [this](https://www.npmjs.com/package/create-react-app) </u> wesite for the latest version.
 This package includes the global command for Create React App.